 On paper this level isn’t especially creative, as it functions as little more than a montage of bosses, pitting you against whichever members of Star Wolf you haven’t shot out of the sky yet, the masked Andross, as well as his ‘true form’ – a revolting giant, floating brain, with a big green cerebellum waiting for you to shoot.
 Only he has the brains to rule Lylat, apparently.
 Hurr.
 I see what you did there, Nintendo.
-A high score is pretty much confirmed here so long as Star Wolf arrive, and is required for the ‘good’ ending.
+A high score is pretty much confirmed here so long as Star Wolf arrive (and if you beat that fast enough, will have enough points for a medal before even fighting Andross), and is required for the ‘good’ ending.

 6. SECTOR X (Level 4, Easy)

 This level is great fun, and sets out to be spooky.
 One arrives at Sector X, with the intention of attacking the enemy base, only to find that the weapon that Andross was developing, had run (or floated) amok and destroyed the base first!
-This leaves ominous debris, evacuating ships (who have a go at killing you en route too, of course), and the Star Trek-quoting, HAL from 2001: A Space Odyssey-based Spyborg in your way.
-Another interesting fact about this level is that it is the only one to offer three different endings – sending you to Titania (if too slow to defeat the Spyborg, forcing you to rescue the suicidal Slippy), MacBeth (if the Spyborg is defeated quickly enough), or Sector Z (if you can make it through the ‘warp’ route).
+This leaves ominous debris, evacuating ships (who have a go at killing you en route to safety), and the Spyborg boss (which quotes Star Trek, despite being based upon HAL from 2001: A Space Odyssey)in your way.
+Another interesting fact about this level is that it is the only one to offer three different endings – sending you to Titania (if too slow to defeat the Spyborg, forcing you to rescue the suicidal Slippy), MacBeth (if the Spyborg is defeated quickly enough), or Sector Z (if you can make it through the secret ‘warp’ route).

 5. KATINA (Level 3, Medium)

-This is the all-range level that Fortuna dreamt of being, but is topped for multiple reasons.
+This is the all-range level that Fortuna dreamt of being.
+It tops it for multiple reasons.
 One, there is an outrageous number of enemies in dogfights of their own (as well as allies that are possible for you to destroy, at no more cost than hear’s Fox’s childhood friend Bill Grey shouting “Fox!
 That’s one of ours!”
-Again, and again.), and two, a big funk-off Independence Day-style (no really, even the view as it arrives is plucked straight from the movie) mothership threatening you, and three, you can get a massive score.
+Again, and again.), and two, a big Independence Day-style (no really, even the view as it arrives is plucked straight from the movie) mothership threatening you, and three, you can get a massive score.